havrylenkok/atm_machines/README.md

 - endpoints for other CRUD operations
 - wait for db to start
 - better example data for request schemas in openapi.json
+- improvements to response schema: count of total items; array inside of the object

 Deployment has been cut due to the timeframe, however in case of more time and existence of a Kubernetes cluster,